hubertlemczak/classable/README.md

 ### Roles and authorisation

-We can also invite users to out course with the search by email feature.
-When we type into the search field there will not be any any API calls, however if we wait 500ms without any input an API call will be made to search for users containing the inputted email.
+We can also invite users to our course with the search by email feature.
+When we type into the search field there will not be any API calls, however if we wait 500ms without any input an API call will be made to search for users containing the inputted email.

 ```ts
 let timeOut;